ffaristocrat/mechbay/README.md

 # New Open Source Report: Mech Bay
 Utilities for reading and writing data files for SD GUNDAM G GENERATION CROSS RAYS.

+This is currently a mess.
+The expansion pack radically changed the layout of some files (primarily characters) and wrecked a lot of the progress I had made.
+I haven't had the time/energy to update things.

 ## General Thoughts

 GGCR uses CriWare for managing its assets and data pipeline.
 It appears the game is